 Vertebral Compression Fracture

-Vertebral Compression Fractures (VCFs) are cracks in the vertebral body that often occur due to osteoporosis and low bone density in old patients.
-However, they can also be caused by trauma, tumor or other bone diseases.
+One of the more commonly occurring fracture types is a vertebral compression fracture (VCF).
+VCFs are cracks in the vertebral body that often occur due to osteoporosis and low bone density in older patients.
+However, they can also be caused by trauma, tumors, or other bone diseases.

 no optimal